Six Nations: What’s it like to work under France coach Fabien Galthie? https://t.co/CStHXrBko1 — Keith Evans (@removalman123) March 5, 2020 Wh

 It prompted England head coach Eddie Jones to comment before his side’s Six Nations opener at the Stade de France that while it was a “traditional” set up for the French team, it was “interesting” that Galthie was putting faith in many inexperienced starters.

-England were poor.
+England were poor and their sports stars did not perform.
 The Press Association’s match coverage called it “one of the worst performances of the Eddie Jones era”.
 But for all of England’s failures on the day – one being a serious lack of leadership on the field – France were excellent.
 Indeed, they found themselves 24-0 up after half-time before England found their groove thanks, almost exclusively, to Johnny May’s efforts on the wing.

 From Galthie’s perspective, despite seeing his team tire towards the end of the contest, allowing England to make the score appear respectable, he got what he would have hoped for.
 As a player he was in a 1990s French team that found a consistency, toughness and discipline so often lacking in recent years.
 Against England, and throughout the 2020 Six Nations, they’ve displayed those attributes.